jihoonkim/MED263/final/README.md

 ```

 ## Final project presentation
-Each student will have a 10-miniute presentation on the last class day, Thursday March 8, 2018.
+Each student will do a 10-minute presentation on the last class day, Thursday March 8, 2018.
+This will help TA and instructors to understand more about your work

 ## Sign-up your project